robert-hh/Micropython-Editor/README.md

 |Mouse click|In line edit mode: Clicking on a word copies it to the edit line.
 Clicking a second time at the same place acts as enter.|
 |Mouse scroll wheel|Move the cursor up and down, scrolling the content as needed.|

-**Instead of Ctrl-letter (e.g. Ctrl-Q), Alt-letter (e.g. Alt-Q) can be used, avoiding conflicts with key binding of some terminal emulators.**
+**Instead of Ctrl-letter (e.g. Ctrl-Q), Alt-letter (e.g. Alt-Q) or ESC-letter (e.g. ESC followed by Q) can be used, avoiding conflicts with key binding of some terminal emulators.**

 The editor is contained in the files pye_gen.py and pye.py.
 Start pye from the REPL prompt e.g. with